-The Program on the Global Demography of Aging (PGDA) offers several funding opportunities for Harvard affiliated professors who are conducting research on themes related to aging and health.
+The Program on the Global Demography of Aging (PGDA) offers several funding opportunities for Harvard-affiliated professors who are conducting research on themes related to aging and health.
 PGDA encourages research with a central focus on the developing world.
-Click on the Pilot Projects page to submit a Pilot Project.
+Click on Pilot Projects to see when the next deadline for submission is.

-Part of the PGDA grant supports the position of Visiting Scholar.
+Part of the PGDA grant supports Visiting Scholars.
 PGDA reimburses travel expenses for scholars who are interested in collaborating with Harvard faculty on research related to aging.

-If you are interested in funding opportunies by the NIH, click here.
+If you are interested in funding opportunities by the NIH, click here.